 or the components of the posterior segment.

-and I just wanna make sure we?re clear about terminology,
+and I just want to make sure we're clear about terminology,

 keep the segment from anterior-posterior separate from chamber anterior-posterior.